mvieghofer/markusvieghofer.at/_posts/2015-01-21-shift-calendar-android-1-2.markdown

 As you may now I recently published an [Android app](https://play.google.com/store/apps/details?id=net.devcouch.shiftcalendar "ShiftCalendar Android app") that helps you add shifts to your google calendar.
 Now I just published the newest version of the app.
 Even though there are just minor changes I wanted to notify you about it.

 **Logout** – The first new feature that was added to the app is that you have the option to logout.
-This was something I just forgot previously :P. Now you can switch between accounts easily.
+This was something I just forgot previously :wink:.
+Now you can switch between accounts easily.

 All defined shift types are currently available for all accounts.
 This means they aren’t tied to the account but to the app.
 I haven’t decided yet if I will change this.
 In case you want to help me decide, leave a comment.